 The data, based on a collection of more than 40 million emails, showed messages that expressed either moderate positivity or negativity evoked 10 to 15% more responses than completely neutral emails.
 But, reps should know, the research discovered too much emotion in messages resulted in similar response rates as neutral emails.
 “Flattery works, but excessive flattery doesn't,” Alex Moore wrote in the report.

 The optimal length of an email has been much debated.
 But according to Boomerang’s data, emails between 50 and 125 words had the best response rates at just above 50%.
 Short and direct emails resonated best with prospects and earned a response.
+(That's why HubSpot account executive Dan Muscatello writes short prospecting emails -- two sentences long at most.)
 However, the numbers revealed a fine line: Emails that were 10 words or shorter got a response just 36% of the time.

 Next, the study showed emails written at a third-grade reading level had the highest response rate.
 These emails performed 36% better in terms of open rate than those written at a college reading level and boasted a 17% higher response rate than emails composed at a high school reading level.
 Further, the data suggests that free-flowing, informal emails are best for eliciting a response from recipients.